-- Top Tip - It will be busy so arrive early evening, take a picnic and get to the edge of town for a romantic end to your day.
+Top Tip - It will be busy so arrive early evening, take a picnic and get to the edge of town.
+You will enjoy a spectacular romantic end to your day.

-Romantic Holiday Read: How to Stop Time by Matt Haig.
+Holiday Read: How to Stop Time by Matt Haig

 Are you constantly picking up socks, books and toys?

-On the water, a relaxing boat trip from Corfu Town or Kassiopi is a family pleaser.
+On the water and relaxing for everyone a boat trip from Corfu Town or Kassiopi is a family pleaser.
 Day trips include a Greek BBQ and opportunities to swim in sheltered private coves.

 In the water!
 Water tubes and slides will thrill the family at Acqualand and there are areas for young ones with water showers and secret paths that lead to the treasures of the Big Caribbean Pirate.

-- Top Tip - Choose a hotel with a spa!
-A little pampering is just what's needed when the little ones are out trying new activities with new friends.
+Top Tip: Choose a hotel with a Spa!
+A little pampering is just what is needed when the little ones are out trying new activities with new friends.

 Do you have ants in your pants?